Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

 (RQ2.2) How does the \textbf{size of SOLMs} impact the performance-resource trade-offs in automated logging?
 Although we focus on SOLMs, there is still considerable variation in size within this class.
 Larger models might capture more complex code patterns and lead to higher accuracy, but they could also incur greater computational costs during fine-tuning and inference.
 Therefore, evaluating the impact of model size is essential to understand the performance-resource trade-offs specific to automated logging.

 (RQ2.3) Does the \textbf{instruct} variant of a SOLM outperform its \textbf{base} counterpart for automated logging?
 The distinction between using a `base' pre-trained model versus an `instruct' version of an SOLM presents another critical strategic choice.
-Instruct models are tuned to follow user prompts and formats, which is useful for specific tasks, but their tuning is generally broad.
-Base models, on the other hand, represent the raw capabilities learned during pre-training and might offer greater plasticity when fine-tuned on a highly specific downstream task like ours.
-Therefore, we aim to clarify which model mode serves as a better foundation for this task.
+The `instruct' variants of SOLMs have been pre-tuned by their creators on a wide array of tasks to enhance their ability to follow general user prompts.
+In contrast, `base' models are not tuned for instruction-following and represent the direct output of the pre-training phase.
+This presents a critical choice: Is it more effective to start with a model already skilled in following general instructions, or does the base model offer greater plasticity for specialization when fine-tuned on a narrow, specific task such as automated logging?
+Therefore, we aim to clarify which model mode serves as a better foundation for our task.

+(RQ2.4) Which prompting strategy is most effective when combined with fine-tuned SOLMs?
+Our prior findings established LoRA as the optimal fine-tuning method (RQ2.1) and identified RAG as the most effective prompting strategy for base models (RQ1).
+However, since fine-tuning fundamentally alters a model's behavior, we cannot assume that the best prompting strategy for a base model remains optimal for its fine-tuned counterpart.
+To build a methodologically sound basis for our final model evaluation in RQ3, we empirically determine which prompting strategy works most effectively in synergy with a LoRA-tuned model.
+This step is crucial to validate our choice of the definitive best-performing configuration.

 \textbf{Approach.} To address RQ2.1, we selected the 7B parameter versions of all four SOLMs as our primary subjects for investigating the impact of different PEFT techniques.
 We systematically evaluated four prominent PEFT methods: Prefix Tuning, Prompt Tuning, LoRA, and QLoRA.
 To establish a comparative baseline, we also measured the performance using direct inference without any PEFT fine-tuning (referred to as `base').
 For all experiments conducted under RQ2.1, including the baseline, we consistently utilized the RAG-enhanced prompt format that has been identified as effective during our experiment in RQ1.